-The Time the Rolling Stones Were Censored During Super Bowl Halftime Show
+Why the Rolling Stones Were Censored During Super Bowl Show

-On Feb.
-5, 2006, the Rolling Stones used their performance during the Super Bowl XL halftime show to prove they could still make network censors blush.
+The Rolling Stones used their performance during the Super Bowl XL halftime show on Feb.
+5, 2006 to prove they could still make network censors blush.

 The band's three-song set offered a brief survey of their illustrious career, offering the early single "(I Can't Get No) Satisfaction" and the mid-period hit "Start Me Up" as well as "Rough Justice," a single from their then-current release, A Bigger Bang.
 Two out of the three songs contained lyrics that made the NFL uncomfortable.